sophia-zube/incari-doc/modules/material-editor/car-paint-model.md

 ### Tweak
 ![Tweak](../../.gitbook/assets/carpaint-attr-tweak.png)

-`Shadow sensitivity` decides the percentage of influence of the shadow.
+`Shadow sensitivity` decides the percentage of the shadow's influence.
 So if set to 0, the surface will not be influenced by the shadow at all.
 At 100% the surface would be totally black and at 50%, even if the **Object's** surface stands in a shadow, it will still retain 50% of its own color.